-This measure assesses adherence to long-term asthma controller medications in patients with persistent asthma.
-The measure assesses the percentage of patients 5 to 64 years of age during the measurement year who were identified as having persistent asthma and were dispensed appropriate medications that they remained on during the treatment period.
 MAP initially recommended this measure during its 2014 review and then again during the 2015 review, but CMS has not yet added it to the Adult Core Set.
-During its 2015 review, MAP received comments that alternative asthma medication measures, like NQF #1800: Asthma Medication Ration (AMR) and NQF #0548 Suboptimal Asthma Control (SAC) and Absence of Controller Therapy (ACT), may be more appropriate for inclusion in the core set.
-As requested by the MAP Coordinating Committee, the MAP Adult Task Force members examined both alternative measures during its 2016 review.
-Once again, MAP recommended measure #1799 to address medication management for the adults in the Medicaid population who have asthma.
+During its 2015 review, MAP received comments that alternative asthma medication measures, NQF #1800: Asthma Medication Ration (AMR) and NQF #0548 Suboptimal Asthma Control (SAC) and Absence of Controller Therapy (ACT), may be superior.
+As requested by the MAP Coordinating Committee, the MAP Adult Task Force members deliberately examined the alternative measures during its 2016 review.
+Again MAP recommended this measure to address medication management for the adults in the Medicaid population who have asthma.
 Since this measure is already part of the Child Core Set, MAP highlighted the importance of alignment between the two core sets.
-After completing maintenance review in the Pulmonary and Critical Care 2015-2016 project, this measure lost NQF endorsement.
-A few comments supported this measure, noting potential alignment between the Adult and Child Core Sets.
+This measure assesses adherence to long-term asthma controller medications in patients with persistent asthma.
+The measure assesses the percentage of patients 5-64 years of age during the measurement year who were identified as having persistent asthma and were dispensed appropriate medications that they remained on during the treatment period.
+This measure is currently undergoing maintenance review in the Pulmonary and Critical Care 2015-2016 project.